tembo-io/website/docusaurus/blog/2023-12-21-one-click-apis-with-postgrest/index.md

 tags: [postgres, apps]
 ---

 At Tembo, we support the things we believe in.

 It’s why we’re committed to the OSS movement—it’s not just that we like Postgres (we do), but that we genuinely believe that the open-source approach is _better_.
 We believe it creates a better ecosystem for us all to work in, it creates a better framework for innovation, and most of all, it just creates better projects.

 Projects like PostgREST.

-For those that aren’t familiar, PostgREST is a fantastic open source RESTful API that can be integrated into any existing Postgres database.
+For those that aren’t familiar, PostgREST is a fantastic open source project for generating a RESTful API from any existing Postgres database.
 Like most developers and teams, we quickly ran into a situation where we had applications that we needed to be able to talk to one another.
 As a company, we needed a stable, flexible API solution—and immediately had to wrestle with how to handle it.
 Do we build our own?
 If we did, we could ensure it was stable and safe, but we’d be reinventing the wheel.
 If we used someone else’s, it would save on work, but introduce more risk.

 And like many of you, we found PostgREST and realized the problem was solved.

 In fact, we loved it so much that we became a sponsor—like we said at the beginning, we support the things we believe in.
 Beyond that, we’ve integrated it into Tembo cloud as an app that users can enable with a single click because we want them to be able to benefit from the PostgREST team's fantastic work.